sumedha-jhanji/MicroservicesUdemyTraining/README.md

     - mix and match technology stack.

 ## BLAST radius
-- degree to which entrier system is affectec if micro service fails or shut down.
+- degree to which entire system is affected if micro service fails or shut down.

 - Patterns of resiliancy to reduce balst radius
     - Independent database for each service